madeleinevarda/CoreTech_analysis/README.md

 Body Text

 ## Loyalty Program
-In an aggregate of the past four years, the non-loyalty program ($17M) generally outperformed the loyalty program ($11M).
+In an aggregate of total sales over the past four years, the non-loyalty program ($17M) generally outperformed the loyalty program ($11M).
 However, a closer look at the trends reveals that the loyalty program surpassed the non-loyalty program in total sales in 2021.

 <img width="450" alt="Screenshot 2024-10-24 184756" src="https://github.com/user-attachments/assets/54165ca8-94b2-4811-8074-a64dc5b6fc5c">